mnyrop/pagemaster/README.md

 For the `writers` example above, **pagemaster** will:
 1. look for `writer-list.csv` in the `_data` directory,
 2. make a new directory called `_writers`, and
 3. generate a markdown page for each item in `writer-list.csv`, named after its `id` value and using the `writer-profile-page.html` layout.
+If a `split` is configured, Pagemaster will turn the values for that `key` into arrays using the `separator` value.

 For the `scientists` example above, **pagemaster** will:
 1. look for `scientist-survey.json` in the `_data` directory,